Education & Education Systems

 The broad field of education includes terminology from many different domains.
 This sub-project collects relevant terminology about educational stardards and organisation, teaching methodologies and learning techniques, and other general terms.

 Interculturality is the key of contemporary education.
-In this projects, terms exploring intercultural education are presented.
+In this project, terms exploring intercultural education are presented.

 Find and use the relevant terminology resources.